Where traditional education meets innovative technology!

 Principal Cindy Clarke explains, “This exciting technology is a wonderful way for us to supplement the academic preparation of our students.
 Research shows that interactive technology reaches all students, no matter what their learning style.
 Tactile learners learn by touching and working at the board, audio learners benefit from the class discussion of items on the board, and visual learners can easily understand what is happening on the screen.”

 Through the generous donation of 1958 alumnus Bob Dunbar, as well as Auction donors, Saint Christopher Academy maintains 60 iPads at the lower campus for classroom use.
-The iPads are used in all grades for a variety of academic subjects, as well as in Spanish, music and physical education classes.
+In addition, each campus has several carts of chromebooks for classroom use.

 The lower campus library is equipped with four computers used to access our extensive collection of over 8,000 titles through an online book catalog, Follett Destiny Resource Management System.
 Students (and faculty) can search for books, check availability, browse the shelf lists, access student generated book reviews, and check the “Top Ten List” to see what their peers are reading!
 Our online book catalog is accessible 24/7 from any device, so students can find books while at home as well.
 Students are also permitted to use the library computers for educational apps.